MicrosoftDocs/well-architected/well-architected/security/testing.md

 ---
 title: Recommendations for security testing
-description: Learn about the key design strategies for security testing.
-Find out about the different types of tests and their frequency.
-Learn about the tools and methodologies you can use to test the security posture of your workload.
+description: Learn about the key design strategies for security testing, including the tools and methodologies you can use to test the security posture of your workload.
 author: PageWriter-MSFT
 ms.author: prwilk
 ms.date: 11/15/2023